Use the Documents section to upload required and optional documents.

 If you find an error after submission that you believe could affect the consideration of your application, we recommend sending a corrected version directly to your program(s).

 - Click Upload This Document.

-Note: You are responsible for protecting any sensitive information in the documents you are uploading (for example, your Social Security Number).
-Use a correction fluid or a security redacting marker to cover any sensitive information.
+Note: you are responsible for protecting any sensitive information in the documents you are uploading (for example, your Social Security Number).
+Use correction fluid or a security redacting marker to cover any sensitive information.